RobotAnchovi/MutantMingle/README.md

 ### Prerequisites

 Ensure you have Node.js and npm installed on your machine.
+Also, it's important to note that my database schema uses `Groups` and `Events` for the tables.
+This project is meant to be a clone of MeetUp, but to inject a little creativity I'm choosing to go with a comic book-centric theme.
+Therefore, within the file structure `Groups` will be `Factions` and `Events` will be `Campaigns`.
+Most of the internal functionality will still reflect `Groups` and `Events` for simplification of the coding process, but CSS tags and other design elements will reflect the `Factions` and `Campaigns`theme elements.

 ### To Launch